Vincit/objection.js/doc/guide/query-examples.md

 The static method [relatedQuery](/api/model/static-methods.html#static-relatedquery) can be used to create related queries for multiple items using identifiers, model instances or even subqueries.
 This allows you to build complex queries by composing simple pieces.

-By default the fetched related items are assigned to the parent model to a property by the same name as the relation.
-For example in our `person.$relatedQuery('pets')` example query, the return value would be assigned to `person.pets`.
-This behaviour can be modified using [relatedFindQueryMutates](/api/model/static-properties.html#static-relatedfindquerymutates).
-Also check out [\$setRelated](/api/model/instance-methods.html#setrelated) and [\$appendRelated](/api/model/instance-methods.html#appendrelated) helpers.

 In addition to the examples here, you can find more examples behind these links.

 - [relation subqueries](/recipes/relation-subqueries.html)